Lady's-mantle

 Habitat

-pasture, banks, open woodland, chalk downs, hill-sides and
+as rough pasture, banks, open woodland, chalk downs,

-in gardens in the UK since the 1870s, but was not recorded in
+grown in gardens in the UK since the 1870s, but was

-become widely naturalised in waste ground and beside rivers
+and has become widely naturalised in waste ground

 Description